 - stem cell transplant

 Scientists have not yet developed a cure for PV.
-However, healthcare providers may prescribe blood draws, medications, or other treatments to help manage symptoms, reduce the risk of complications, and increase life expectancy in people with this disease.
+However, healthcare providers may recommend drawing blood for testing, medications, or other treatments to help manage symptoms, reduce the risk of complications, and increase life expectancy in people with this disease.

 Researchers are also continuing to develop and test potential new treatments for PV, such as the anticancer drug imatinib mesylate (Gleevec) and novel types of JAK inhibitors.